tedtalksviz/tedtalksviz.github.io/README.md

 ### Dataset
 We decided to analyze dataset (https://www.kaggle.com/rounakbanik/ted-talks) of 2550 TED-talks from the official TED.com website until September 21st, 2017.
 This dataset contains two files,
-* `ted\_main.csv` - for each TED talk:
+* `ted_main.csv` - for each TED talk:
-  ..** metadata about it: title, description, duration, event, languages, film and publish dates, url, number of views, tags about the subject
+  ** metadata about it: title, description, duration, event, languages, film and publish dates, url, number of views, tags about the subject
-  ..** ratings given to each talk on 14 dimensions ..** information about the speaker: number of speakers, name, occupation ..** relationship between talks: a recommandation of talks to watch next
+  ** ratings given to each talk on 14 dimensions
+  ** information about the speaker: number of speakers, name, occupation ** relationship between talks: a recommandation of talks to watch next
 * `transcripts.csv` - transcript of the talk with audience reactions (Applause, Applause continues, Music, Music ends, Laughter)